andy-viera/basic-nodejs-express-app/README.md

 # Basic Node.js Express App

-A minimalist Express.js application with TypeScript and PostgreSQL.
+A minimalist Node.js & Express.js application with TypeScript, PostgreSQL as main database, and Redis for rate limiting.
+With CRUD operations for authors, categories, and books, following a basic RESTful API design.

 ## Prerequisites

 - Node.js (v14 or higher)
-- PostgreSQL
 - Pnpm
 - Docker